ably/specification/specifications/features.md

 - `(RSL7)` `Channel#setOptions` takes a `ChannelOptions` object and sets or updates the stored channel options, then indicates success
 - `(RSL8)` `Channel#status` function:
   - `(RSL8a)` Returns a `ChannelDetails` object
-  - `(RSL8b)` A side-effect of this request, is that it will cause the channel in question to become activated

 ### Plugins